Regenshire/ProxySheet/README.md

 ## 📝 PDF Batch Export

 ProxySheet includes a powerful **Batch Export system** designed for high-volume printing of proxies.
 Instead of building a single layout manually, you can automatically split dozens or hundreds of card images into multiple pages — and generate print-ready PDFs in one pass.
 Adobe Photoshop does not natively support multi-page workflows.
 This batch system creates each page in Adobe Photoshop (allowing for adjustment layers) and then outputs them as individual PDF files.
 It then merges those files together into a single document.

+The PDF Batch Export system supports double-sided cards.
+It identifies these cards when it searches the folder and detects two cards with the same name, but one with a [Back] or {Back} tag in the filename.
+For example, if you have "The Kami War {227}.jpg" and "The Kami War {227} [Back].jpg" in the same folder, it will detect this as a double-sided card with the back of the card being the file with [Back] in the name.
+The Batch system seperates Double-Sided cards into their own sheets for printing convenience.

 ### 🚀 How It Works